Rajadurai2/Rajadurai2/README.md

 ```
-💻 I'm as obsessed with data as a squirrel is with nuts - always collecting and hoarding information!
+🖥️ I love data as much as squirrels love nuts - always gathering and storing information!
-📚 I have a Bachelors in Computer Science from the Annamalai University at India
+🎓 Graduated with a Bachelor's in Computer Science from Annamalai University in India.
-📝 I have a strong interest in Data Science and Artificial Intelligence
+✍️ Passionate about Data Science and Artificial Intelligence.
-🔭 Working on Deep Learning & Machine Learning & Natural Language Processing
+🔬 Currently diving into Deep Learning, Machine Learning, and Natural Language Processing.
-🌱 Learning about Computer Vision and Machine Learning stuff
+🌱 Exploring Computer Vision and other Machine Learning topics.
-🌟 Main languages: Python, R
+🌟 Proficient in Python and R.
-🚩 Interested in Full Stack Data Science Projects
+🚩 Interested in Full Stack Data Science Projects.
-💖 In a complicated relationship with Neural Networks
+💖 In a complicated relationship with Neural Networks.
-🎵 Love metal, lofi, jazz and soft music
+🎵 Enjoy metal, lofi, jazz, and soft music.
 ```

 <hr>